Cape Town to Johannesburg in 12 days

 After breakfast, your guide will pick you up for the peninsula daytour, which includes activities like the Cape of Good Hope Reserve, Cape Point (Funicular fee not included) and the Boulders Beach Penguins.
 You will also visit the Cape Ostrich farm, which is located 600 meters from the entrance to the Cape of Good Hope nature reserve.

-Day 3 - Wine route and Robben Island
+Day 3 - Wine route, Robben Island, Hermanus or Township tour

 We have four activities planned for today, each lasting four hours.
 Pick your favourite two.

-• Option 1: Tour of the Langa township with Thami, a former street child and prisoner, who is now a tour guide and will introduce you to the richness of his community.
+• Option 1: Tour of the Langa township with Thami, a former street child and prisoner turned tour guide, for powerful firsthand stories of life under apartheid in the Western Cape.

 • Option 3: Famous as a prison for anti-apartheid activists like former president Nelson Rolihlahla Mandela, a trip to Robben Island is a bittersweet experience but is a must for anyone visiting Cape Town.

-• Option 4: Embark on a half-day wine tour, including a guided tour of Franschhoek or Stellenbosch and wine tasting sessions at 2 wineries.
+• Option 4: Embark on a half-day wine tour, including a guided tour of Franschhoek or Stellenbosch and wine tasting sessions.

 Day 4 - Welcome to Saint Lucia!